On-Campus Life

 • University Reservations and Audio Visual Lighting Support (AVLS) assists the university community by coordinating reservations, offering information for event planning, and serving as a liaison with university services.
 The Reservations Office offers equipment and assistance for events and meetings occurring in the Student Union.
 In addition, they can assist with reserving classrooms (when classes are not scheduled), fundraisers, and outdoor events.
 Event Support consists of experienced technicians and event planners who help Recognized Student Organizations develop and produce events of all sizes.

-• The Campus Activities Board (CAB) is a student-run programming board that provides cultural, educational, and entertaining activities for the entire campus community.
+• Campus Activities Board (CAB) is a student-run programming board that provides cultural, educational, and entertaining activities for the entire campus community.
 Events such as small and large concerts, comedians, craft nights, bingo, game nights, and special events are offered.
-CAB also provides free weekly movies in the Student Union Theater.
+CAB events are open to all students.

-• Dining Services offers an assortment of different dining locations within the Student Union and Whitney Centers to meet the variety of needs and tastes of the campus community.
+• Dining Services offers 12 different dining locations within the Student Union and Whitney Centers to meet the variety of needs and tastes of the campus community.
 Students may select from several contract dining plans, block meal plans, and cash/Campus Cash options.
 Students looking for a light snack or beverage between classes can visit the coffee shop located in Centennial Hall, which features a variety of sandwiches and pastries.
-Murphy's Mug in the library also serves a great cup of coffee, along with sandwiches and their signature cupcakes.
+Murphy's Mug in the library also serves a great cup of coffee, along with sandwiches and pastries.

-• The Eagle ID/Dining Plan Office is located in the Student Union, Room 1131.
-Students can request information regarding their Eagle ID card, dining plans, or Campus Cash.
+• Eagle ID/Dining Plan Office is located in the Student Union, on first floor, room 1131.
+Students can get help with their Eagle ID card, dining plans, or Campus Cash.
 It is also the place to have your Eagle ID card picture taken.
 Your Eagle ID may be used as an official ID document when voting in Wisconsin.
 Please be sure to sign the back of the card if intending to use it for this purpose.
+The Eagle ID does not register you to vote.
 The ID card does not expire while the student is actively enrolled.

-• Leadership & Involvement Center offers a variety of leadership, involvement, and service opportunities for students, including support of the Ugetconnected volunteer portal and MyOrgs student organization database.
-MyOrgs provides resources regarding publicity guidelines, cash boxes, flyers & posters, fundraising registration forms, event funding assistance, trademark & licensing artwork approval form (t-shirt/apparel printing), and information on starting a Recognized Student Organization.
+• Leadership & Involvement Center offers a variety of leadership, involvement, and service opportunities for students, including support of the Ugetconnected volunteer portal.

 • Ugetconnected matches prospective volunteers with service opportunities that fit their interests, skills, and availability.
-Ugetconnected is a collaboration between Great Rivers United Way, University of Wisconsin-La Crosse, Viterbo University, Western Technical College, and more than 175 community agencies.
+Ugetconnected is a collaboration between Great Rivers United Way, University of Wisconsin-La Crosse, Viterbo University, Western Technical College, and more than 200 community agencies.
 Ugetconnected is a tool for UWL students to use and get involved in the community.
 It also produces a volunteer resume with room for site leaders to write references and recommend you for other volunteer opportunities.
-Service learning is a way to get involved in the La Crosse community.
 Login to the site with your net ID and password.

-• The Fraternity and Sorority Life Community (FSL) The Fraternity and Sorority Life (FSL) community is rooted in the four pillars of: brotherhood/sisterhood, leadership, service, and academic excellence.
+• Fraternity and Sorority Life Community (FSL) is rooted in the four pillars of: leadership, scholarship, friendship, and service.
 These are the core, shared values that all of the social fraternities and sororities have in common.
-Members of the community engage in a variety of different areas of campus and community development including: partnering with our community philanthropic partner, The Children’s Museum of La Crosse, individual philanthropic partnerships, participation in leadership conferences at the local and national level, community service and outreach endeavors, and academic development opportunities.
+Members of the community engage in a variety of different areas of campus and community development including individual philanthropic partnerships, participation in leadership conferences at the local and national level, community service and outreach endeavors, and academic development opportunities.
 The goal of the FSL community is to empower students to reach their fullest potential by living the values of their organization every day.

-• The Pride Center The Pride Center provides education, advocacy, support, outreach, and resources to UW-La Crosse LGBTQIA+ students, faculty, staff, and their allies.
-We work collaboratively to improve the campus climate and to foster a sense of belonging for all LGBTQIA+ students, faculty, and staff.
+• The Pride Center provides education, advocacy, support, outreach, and resources to UW-La Crosse LGBTQIA+ students, faculty, staff, and their allies.
+We work collaboratively to improve the campus climate and to foster a sense of belonging for all LGBTQIA+ students, faculty, staff, and allies.

 608.785.6701

-The Department of Theatre Arts produces a theatre season of seven shows in the 418-seat Toland Theatre and in the more intimate Frederick Theatre including musicals, dance performances, and a children’s show.
-Additionally, Summer Stage, the summer theatre, produces a major musical each June-July.
-The theatre season is a thoughtful mix of contemporary plays, classics, musicals, and cutting edge new works.
-Tickets for all Toland Theatre productions may be purchased in advance, either as season tickets or tickets for individual performances.
-Reservations are strongly recommended.
+The Department of Theatre and Dance produces a theatre season of six-seven shows in the 418-seat Toland Theatre and in the more intimate Frederick Theatre.
+The season is a thoughtful mix of contemporary plays, classics, musicals, dance productions, theatre for young audiences, and cutting-edge new works.
+Tickets for all Toland and Frederick Theatre productions may be purchased in advance online beginning October 1st each year.
+They can also be purchased in person or by phone during regular box office hours.

 Any UWL student registered for at least three credits is eligible to audition and be cast in productions.
 The same applies to any student wanting to work backstage or in various capacities of the production team.
 Whether or not you are experienced in theatre, your participation is welcomed.
 Students work both with faculty and guest directors, designers, and choreographers on a wide variety of theatrical offerings.
-Opportunities to become involved are announced across campus, or you can contact the theatre department for more information.
+Opportunities to become involved are announced across campus, or you can contact the Department of Theatre and Dance for more information.